moderndatacompany/dataos.info/docs/products/data_product/index.md

 # :products-dataproduct: Data Product

-A Data Product is a self-contained unit within DataOS designed for handling and sharing analytical data, developed and managed by the dedicated teams.
-It includes meta data, data transformation code, input and output definitions, discovery and observability, APIs, documentation, service level objectives (SLOs), governance, transformation and platform dependencies such as compute and storage resources.
-Data Product is reusable, composable, portable and cloud-agnostic.​
+A Data Product is a self-contained unit within DataOS designed for handling and sharing analytical data, developed and managed by dedicated teams.
+It includes metadata, data transformation code, input and output definitions, discovery and observability, APIs, documentation, service level objectives (SLOs), governance, transformation, and platform dependencies such as compute and storage resources.
+Data Product is reusable, composable, portable, and cloud-agnostic.

 DataOS provides the platform for the development, management, processing, and deployment of Data Products across an organization.
 It provides a streamlined approach to handling Data Products throughout their entire lifecycle, from ingestion and storage to analysis and delivery.
 By integrating these functionalities into a single, cohesive system, DataOS enhances decision-making and boosts operational efficiency.